sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_NeuralNetworksTheory.md

 - each RNN layer processes, using learnable parameters, the input corresponding to its layer, together the input coming from the previous layers (called the state)
 - these weights are shared for the various RNN layers across the sequence

+Note that you can interpret a recursive network equivalently like being formed by different layers on each element of the sequence (but with shared weights) or like a single, evolving, layer that calls itself recursively.

 To implement a recursive neural network we can adapt our code above to include the state:

 ```@repl 0401_NeuralNetworksTheory.jl